Shobea/meeting-summarizer/backend/README.md

 1. Start the backend server (port 8000)
 2. Start the Vue frontend: `npm run dev` (port 5173)
 3. The Vite proxy will forward `/api/*` requests to the backend

-## GPU Support

-If you have an NVIDIA GPU with CUDA installed, the models will automatically use GPU acceleration for faster processing.